Some signs of normality return to Kashmir, but India's clampdown still strict

 Video footage carried by international news channels, the BBC and Al Jazeera and available online, appeared to show very large crowds protesting in Srinagar on Friday.

-In the Bemina area of western Srinagar, around a dozen residents told Reuters that security forces had thrown stones and bricks at homes and cars in retaliation for the protests, breaking windows s a result.
+In the Bemina area of western Srinagar, around a dozen residents told Reuters that security forces had thrown stones and bricks at homes and cars in retaliation for the protests, breaking windows as a result.

 The Indian government did not immediately respond to a request for comment about the alleged incident.
 Reuters was not able to independently verify the residents’ claims.